aditya123473892/wagtail/Outreachy-2022.md

 - [ ] I have read [Ten tasty ingredients for a delicious pull request](https://wagtail.org/blog/ten-tasty-ingredients-for-a-delicious-pull-request/)
 - [ ] I have opened a pull request following those guidelines
 - [ ] 🙌 Nice one!
 Go celebrate in our #outreachy channel on Slack

+### Getting to know our community

+Here are tasks we expect contributors to get to later on in their onboarding:

+- [ ] Help one-another on the Slack channels
+- [ ] Attend one of our online meetups for new contributors (more details to come)
+- [ ] Attend one of our Outreachy Q&A sessions (more details to come)

 ## Organisation coordinator